aditishegokar/Property_Tax_Calculation/README.md

 # Property_Tax_Calculation
-Property Tax Calculation for Village Council is Desktop Software.
-This Application is use for calculating tax of properties according to their Rates and Types of building and Duration of Construction and Store the data of villagers in that village.
-And we have developed this project in C# .NET with Microsoft sql server.
+The Property Tax Calculation for Village Council is a desktop software application designed for assessing property taxes based on predetermined rates, building types, construction durations, and storing villager data within the village.
+Developed using C# .NET with Microsoft SQL Server, this program facilitates efficient tax computation and data management for the council's administration.